-Reference Number: ARSA/NW/A9 /SCH3 - A9 Drummossie Brae Southbound Location A9 Drummossie Brae Southbound Grid Reference 269148, 844432 to 270871, 841754 Problem Southbound dual carriageway 3 miles in length at high altitude (210m) prone to snow accumulations, drifting and jack-knifing of articulated vehicles on steep inclines.
+Reference Number: ARSA/N IW/A9 /SCH3 - A9 Drummossie Brae Southbound Location A9 Drummossie Brae Southbound Grid Reference 269148, 844432 to 270871, 841754 Problem Southbound dual carriageway 3 miles in length at high altitude (210 prone to snow accumulations, drifting and jack-knifing of articulated vehicles on steep inclines.
 Has this site experienced problems before or is it an identified risk?
 Due to accumulation of snow road has been closed in previous winters.
-Detailed Mitigation Measures Ontional Mitigation Application of additional salt on inclines at drivers discretion Optional Mitigation Measures Application of additional salt on inclines at drivers discretion.
-Consideration to the application of Safecote/Brine pre-wetting mix (Alternative De-icer) if very low temperatures are forecast.
-Front line treatment route 20-06 40g treatment route 40-08 Cat A patrol PA-4.
+Detailed Mitigation Measures Optional Mitigation Application of additional salt on inclines at drivers discretion.
+Measures Consideration to the application of Safecote/Brine pre-wetting mix (Alternative De-icer) if very low temperatures are forecast.
+Front line treatment route 20-06 40g treatment route 40-08 ■ Cat A patrol PA-4.
 (1st November to 31st March) Monitoring of conditions, including cameras at Seafield and Daviot, by Duty Supervisor.
 Deployment of reserve vehicles, located as identified below.
 Use of patrol vehicles outwith scheduled patrol times.
 Deployment of snow blower from Bridgepoint Depot.
 Pre-deployment to Inshes where possible.
 Representative deployed to MART.
 Deployment of vehicles with welfare kits as standard.
 When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
 In cases of low or medium forecaster confidence dialogue may be opened with Transport Scotland regarding extent of mitigation.
 Reactive implementation when monitoring of conditions indicates requirement.
 Who enacts Winter Service Duty Supervisor supported by Duty Officer.
 Who will manage the Winter Service Manager supported by Duty Supervisor based in Control response Room.
 Are diversion routes to be used?
 No alternative diversion route available.
-Deployment of resources The following resources are available for deployment: 4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 2.0 2015/16
+Deployment of resources The following resources are available for deployment: 4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 1.0 2015/16